-The applicant is requesting approval of a Vesting Tentative Subdivision Map to subdivide a 19.98acre parcel into eighty-five (85) individual residential lots with an average lot size of 3,574 square feet per lot including a 3.5-acre park.
+The applicant is requesting approval of a Vesting Tentative Subdivision Map to subdivide a 19.98-acre parcel into eighty-five (85) individual residential lots with an average lot size of 3,574 square feet per lot including a 3.5-acre park.
 The map will serve as the basis for design and construction of the future homes.
-Staff recommends the Planning Commission adopt a Resolution recommending the City Council approve the request for the proposed Queirolo Road Vesting Tentative Subdivision Map (VTM-22-100), subject to the attached Consolidated Conditions of Approval (Attachment 2).